apache/tvm/docs/dev/relay_op_strategy.rst

 hardcode python condition like examples above and specialized condition is that it allows TVM to generate multiple kernels when the input tensors have symbolic shapes.
-The compile engine will generate a dispatch function that invokes the specialized kernel first when the corresponding condition is met; otherwise, invoke the kernel that has no associated specialized condition (``dense_common`` in this example).
+The compile engine will generate a dispatch function that invokes the specialized kernel when the corresponding condition is met; otherwise, invoke the kernel that has no associated specialized condition (``dense_common`` in this example).
 This part is still work in progress.
 More details will be provided after it is done.